How to Remove Oil From Car Paint

 What Is the Safest Way of Removing Oil Paint From Car Body?

 Oil paint is a thin paint used to create a high-gloss finish.
 Some oil paints have been designed to be painted straight onto metal, plastic, and wood.
 Unfortunately, oil paint becomes hard when it dries up, making it very difficult for anyone who tries to remove it from the car body or any other surface that it has been applied to.
-The hardening of oil paint results from exposure to oxygen, which makes it such that it becomes very difficult for anyone who tries to remove the paint from the body.
+The hardening of oil paint results from exposure to oxygen, which makes it very difficult for anyone who tries to remove the paint from the body.

 To remove oil paint from any surface, it is important to start by scraping off the excess oil paint with a metal spatula or scraper covered in plastic.
 The shavings can be collected and wrapped up in paper before disposing of.
 If there are still some traces of the oil paint on the car body, it is essential to use a paintbrush dipped in acetone to rub the remaining oil paint.